 - Submit all documents to the Georgia Department of Natural Resources (DNR) and the applicable fees.
 Registration fees are dependent on the length of a vessel.
 Boats under 16 feet are $35 to register, while 16 to 26 feet are $70, 26 to 40 feet are $140, and those over 40 feet are $210.

-Below, you can download a Georgia boat bill of sale in PDF or Word format:
+Below, you can download our free Georgia boat bill of sale template in PDF or Word format: